ulupo/ulupo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I dabble in protein language models and their applications to [protein-protein interactions and multimer structure prediction](https://www.biorxiv.org/content/10.1101/2023.08.14.553209), [de novo protein sequence generation](https://elifesciences.org/articles/79854), and [phylogenetics](https://www.nature.com/articles/s41467-022-34032-y).
+Previously a post-doctoral researcher at the <a href=https://www.epfl.ch/labs/bitbol-lab/>Bitbol Lab</a>, EPFL, Switzerland.
+There, I dabbled in protein language models and their applications to [protein-protein interactions and multimer structure prediction](https://www.biorxiv.org/content/10.1101/2023.08.14.553209), [de novo protein sequence generation](https://elifesciences.org/articles/79854), and [phylogenetics](https://www.nature.com/articles/s41467-022-34032-y).

 I have written and/or maintained several [open-source software libraries](/repositories) in topological machine learning.